 People always tell us they love our newsletter.
 Find out yourself with a weekly dose of our ad‑free, independent journalism

-Sarah’s story is our most-read of the summer so far, and it shocked many British Columbians to learn the province has no law to protect endangered species.
+Sarah’s story was our most-read of the summer, and it shocked many British Columbians to learn the province has no law to protect endangered species.
 We also heard from some readers who asked: why were we featuring the voices of those who had trapped the fisher in a story about an extinction crisis?

 The answer is that our relationship with the natural world is, well, complicated.
 “Wildlife has been harvested in the province for millenia, for subsistence, for people to earn a living, and it all depends how you do it,” Sarah explains.
 “There are many, many trappers and hunters who trap and hunt responsibly.”